tfe/ringcentral/README.md

 [ringcentral](http://github.com/tfe/ringcentral/)
 ========

-A Ruby library for interacting with the RingCentral [RingOut API](https://service.ringcentral.com/ringoutapi/) and (coming soon) [FaxOut API](https://service.ringcentral.com/faxoutapi/).
+A Ruby library for interacting with the RingCentral [RingOut API](https://service.ringcentral.com/ringoutapi/) and [FaxOut API](https://service.ringcentral.com/faxoutapi/).

 Currently it is a very thin wrapper around the native RingCentral HTTP API.
 Eventually I would like to document and abstract away as many of the idiosyncrasies of the native API as possible.